 Aggregates are essential components of concrete.
-They act as inert material in concrete.
-Fine aggregate and coarse aggregate are two main types of aggregate for concrete.
+They act as inert materials in concrete.
+Fine aggregate and coarse aggregate are the two main types of aggregate for concrete.
 As the name indicates, they are basically classified depending on the sizes of aggregate particles.

 Fine Aggregate vs Coarse Aggregate